The good news is, yes—Medicare does cover non-working spouses.

 Most people don’t just join Medicare Parts A and B and be done with it.

-In practice, nearly everyone needs and opts to enroll in some additional protection, via Medigap (Medicare Supplement Insurance) Medicare Advantage (Medicare Part C),or the lesser known but powerful and affordable Medi-Share 65+ health sharing plan.
+In practice, nearly everyone needs and opts to enroll in some additional protection, via Medigap (Medicare Supplement Insurance) Medicare Advantage (Medicare Part C), or the lesser known but powerful and affordable Medi-Share 65+ health sharing plan.

-Medigap and Medicare Advantage are private insurance companies.
-Medi-Share 65+ is also private, but it’s a health sharing organization, not an insurance company.
-But you can enroll in any of these plans, even as a non-working spouse with no work history, provided you qualify for Medicare Part A and Part B.
+You can enroll in any of these plans, even as a non-working spouse with no work history, provided you qualify for Medicare Part A and Part B.

 Medicare Part D – Prescription Drug Coverage